 Further measures that could deliver even higher standards for this home.
-You should check the conditions in any covenants, planning conditions, warranties or sale contracts before undertaking any of these measures.
+You should check the conditions in any convenants, planning conditions, warranties or sale contracts before undertaking any of these measures.

 Building regulations apply to most measures.
 Building regulations approval and planning consent may be required for some measures.
-If you are a tenant you should obtain the landlord's approval before carrying out any work.
+If you are a tenant, before undertaking any work you should check the terms of your lease and obtain approval from your landlord if the lease either requires it, or makes no express provision for such work.

-5 Solar water heating
+6 Solar water heating